jciolfi/private-budget/README.md

 # TODOs
 - way to append comments to report (input as list) after viewing
 - uniting categories across c1/discover (travel/entertainment -> ??)
+- convert keys to date objects in importer instead of strings/tuples of day/month/year
+  - use num of month instead of month abbr

 - generating sankeymatic chart
   - income -> expenses at each category, rest is saved